dmi-3D/dmi-3D.github.io/biblio.md

 ---
 layout: page
-title: Bibliographical resources on Diffraction Microstructure Imaging
+title: Bibliographical resources
 ---

+The following documents will get you started on Diffraction Microstructure Imaging

 ### Books & Book Chapters